Car Misfires While Driving + Check Engine Light

 👉 Beginner rule: if the misfire is strong enough that the car feels unsafe to control, do not keep testing it on the road.

-For the full beginner safety breakdown, read: Can I Drive With the Check Engine Light On? →
+For the full beginner safety breakdown, read: Can I Drive With the Check Engine Light On?

-Common Reasons a Car Misfires While Driving
+Most Common Causes of a Misfire While Driving

 1. Worn spark plugs or weak ignition coils